-Anyone planning to submit applications on behalf of an organization must register at Grants.gov and be approved by the EBiz Point of Contact in SAM to submit applications for the organization.

-Registration for SAM and Grants.gov is a multi-step process and can take four (4) weeks or longer to complete if data issues arise.
-Applicants without a valid registration cannot submit an application through Grants.gov.
-Complete registration instructions and guidance are provided at Grants.gov.
-See also Section IV.B for necessary form and content information.
+Anyone planning to submit applications on behalf of an organization must register at grants.gov and be approved by the E-Biz POC in SAM to submit applications for the organization.
+Registration for SAM and grants.gov is a multi-step process and can take four (4) weeks or longer to complete if data issues arise.
+Applicants without a valid registration cannot apply through grants.gov.
+Complete registration instructions and guidance are provided on grants.gov.